hyperlane-xyz/hyperlane-monorepo/README.md

 In other words, Optics is designed to prioritize:

-- Cost.
-No header verification or state management.
+- Cost: No header verification or state management.
-- Speed of implementation.
-Requires only simple smart contracts, no complex cryptography.
+- Speed of implementation: Requires only simple smart contracts, no complex cryptography.
-- Ease of use.
-Simple interface for maintaining XApp connections.
+- Ease of use: Simple interface for maintaining XApp connections.

 You can read more about Optics' architecture [at Celo's main documentation site](https://docs.celo.org/celo-codebase/protocol/optics).